 Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 42 CFR part 73.
 Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
-Contact your local department of driver licensing for more information.
+Visit www.dps.texas.gov/Driver License/CommercialLicense.htm for more information.